June 22 – July 10, 2020. Online.

 Applications from current law students, 2020 law school graduates, and advanced undergraduates with a strong interest in law school will be considered.
 We are looking for students with a demonstrated interest in media law.
 Students from diverse backgrounds are strongly encouraged to apply.

 Tuition is $500 for the entire Institute.
 Generous scholarships are available.
 Ability to pay tuition should not be a deterrent to applying to and participating in the program.

 Deadline to apply

-Applications to the Institute are due no later than 5 p.m.
-ET on Wednesday, May 20, 2020.
-Applicants will be notified of their acceptance into the program by May 27, 2020.
+Applications to the Institute are closed as of Wednesday, May 20, 2020.
+Applicants have been notified of their acceptance into the program.

 Are scholarships available?
 Thanks to the generosity of an anonymous donor, scholarships are available.
 Ability to pay tuition should not be a deterrent to applying to or participating in the Institute.